chenhengzh/CitationGenerator/README.md

 - Set `GetPDF=True` in `docx_gen.py` and run `docx_gen.py`.
 This may take several hours, so using tmux is recommended.
 - Download the remaining PDFs manually in `paper_list/papername/`
 - Set `GetPDF=False` and run `docx_gen.py` again to update the hyperlinks in Word documents.

+Some data has been provided in the `paper_list/` directory; you can use it to test first.